SolaceSamples/solace-samples-jms/_docs/using-external-jndi.md

 ### Connecting to a JNDI server

 JNDI clients need a Java jar library supplied by the service provider to connect and use the JNDI server.
 The jar client library contains the implementation of [javax.naming.spi.InitialContextFactory](https://docs.oracle.com/javase/8/docs/api/javax/naming/spi/InitialContextFactory.html ).
 For example, for the Solace message broker internal JNDI this is included in the Solace JMS API jar file, and the factory class is `com.solacesystems.jndi.SolJNDIInitialContextFactory`.
-The jar file for the file system based JNDI implementation is [fscontext.jar](https://mvnrepository.com/artifact/com.sun.messaging.mq/fscontext ), and the factory class is `com.sun.jndi.fscontext.RefFSContextFactory`.
+The jar file for the file system based JNDI implementation used in this tutorial is [fscontext.jar](https://mvnrepository.com/artifact/com.sun.messaging.mq/fscontext ), and the factory class is `com.sun.jndi.fscontext.RefFSContextFactory`.

 This is the typical pattern to connect to a JNDI server.
-Generally, it requires the connection url (PROVIDER_URL), username (SECURITY_PRINCIPAL), and password (SECURITY_CREDENTIALS).
+Generally, it requires the InitialContextFactory implementation class name (INITIAL_CONTEXT_FACTORY), connection url (PROVIDER_URL), username (SECURITY_PRINCIPAL), and password (SECURITY_CREDENTIALS).
 In our simple file system based JNDI example the username and password will be ignored.

 ```java
 // JNDI Initial Context Factory